bpetya44/bpetya44/README.md

 ### Hey there, I am Petya Angelova  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px">
 Full stack web developer and a freelance software engineer.
-I'am learning all the time.
-New tehnology is somethins I cannot miss.
-Explorer by ❤️ and code is something that I practice as much as I possibly can.
+I am learning all the time.
+New technology is something I cannot miss.
+Explorer by ❤️ and code is something that I deeply love.
+Coding for the People behind the screen is something that keeps me going

 I am open-source enthusiast and I learned a lot from the community, I love to collaborate.
 ```